-Students of California Military Institute have access to CTE courses off campus through the Perris High School as well as alternative locations through city partnerships.
-For the 2017-2018 school year, CMI cadets can participate in additional elective and CTE offerings through online courses with Edmentum.
+Students of California Military Institute have access to CTE courses on-campus and off-campus through the Perris High School as well as alternative locations through city partnerships.
+For the 2019-2020 school year, CMI cadets can participate in additional elective and CTE offerings through online courses with Edmentum.